onug/CSNF-DOC/content/en/docs/CSNF Quickstart/_index.md

 CSNF Quickstart: Coming Soon
 {{% /pageinfo %}}

-Join our growing <a href="https://csnfonugslackcom.slack.com>Slack</a>" community to participate in the CSNF Conversation
+Join our growing <a href="https://csnfonugslackcom.slack.com">Slack</a>community to participate in the CSNF Conversation